-This report, includes data and analysis for 70 of the most important energy producing countries, including detailed drilling and production data for each country covering the period 2008-2024.
+This report includes data and analysis for more than 70 of the most important energy producing countries, including detailed drilling and production data for each country covering the period 2008-2024.